Skip to main content

 Department of Defense The Assistant Secretary of the Army for Civil Works should direct the Chief of Engineers and the Commanding General of the U.S. Army Corps of Engineers to review the Corps' programs identified in this report and, where the agency determines it feasible and appropriate, implement relevant changes to address program characteristics that are not established in statute that pose obstacles to Alaska Native villages' obtaining assistance, including characteristics we identified and others that the Corps may identify.
 The Corps should also document its review, any related consultation with tribes, and any changes made to its programs.
 (Recommendation 4)

-As of August 2023, the Corps had implemented some changes to its programs to reduce obstacles to Alaska Native villages obtaining assistance, and described other ongoing and planned actions.
-For example, the Corps has implemented a provision in the Water Resources Development Act of 2022, which established a lower cost share requirement for economically disadvantaged communities for a new Alaska-specific program that replaced the Corps' Section 116 Program, addressing one of the obstacles identified in our report.
-In addition, the Corps conducted listening sessions for Tribes, solicited input on limitations or barriers for Tribes to participate in its Tribal Partnership Program, and is in the process of updating its guidance for that program.
+As of October 2024, the Corps has implemented some changes to the seven programs we reviewed to reduce obstacles to Alaska Native villages obtaining assistance and described other ongoing and planned actions.
+For example, in February 2024, the Corps issued a proposed rule establishing Agency Specific Procedures for the Corps' implementation of the Principles, Requirements, and Guidelines for water resources investments.
+According to Corps officials, this rule, if finalized, would significantly affect how it considers cost-benefit ratios for water resources investments, including for programs we reviewed.
+In addition, the Corps conducted listening sessions for Tribes, solicited input on limitations or barriers for Tribes to participate in its Tribal Partnership Program, and updated its guidance for that program.
 According to officials, the Corps has also completed an initial analysis of barriers for the Coastal Storm Risk Management and Flood Risk Management programs.
+Further, two laws made changes to two Corps programs that address some of the obstacles that we had identified.
+First, the Water Resources Development Act of 2022 establishes a lower cost share requirement for economically disadvantaged communities for a new Alaska-specific program that replaced the Corps' Section 116 Program.
+Second, the Water Resources Development Act of 2024 makes intertribal consortia and tribal organizations eligible for the Tribal Partnership Program.
 The Corps estimated that it would complete the remaining actions to fulfill this recommendation by December 2025.
 We will continue to monitor the Corps' actions in response to this recommendation and evaluate them when complete.

 Federal Emergency Management Agency The Administrator of FEMA should review FEMA's programs identified in this report and, where the agency determines it feasible and appropriate, implement relevant changes to address program characteristics that are not established in statute that pose obstacles to Alaska Native villages' obtaining assistance, including characteristics we identified and others that FEMA may identify.
 FEMA should also document its review, any related consultation with tribes, and any changes made to its programs.
 (Recommendation 5)